Which Nature’s Variety Instinct Recipes Get

-Nature’s Variety Instinct Raw Boost dog food receives the Advisor’s top rating of 5 stars.
+Nature’s Variety Instinct Raw Boost Dog Food receives the Advisor’s top rating of 5 stars.

-- Instinct Raw Boost Chicken Meal
+Instinct Raw Boost with Real Chicken

 Dry Dog Food

 Estimated Dry Matter Nutrient Content

 Ingredients: Chicken, chicken meal, peas, chicken fat (preserved with mixed tocopherols and citric acid), tapioca, herring meal, freeze dried chicken, menhaden fish meal, natural flavor, freeze dried chicken liver, dried tomato pomace, pumpkinseeds, freeze dried chicken heart, salt, vitamins (vitamin E supplement, vitamin A supplement, l-ascorbyl-2-polyphosphate, niacin supplement, thiamine mononitrate, d-calcium pantothenate, riboflavin supplement, pyridoxine hydrochloride, vitamin B12 supplement, folic acid, vitamin D3 supplement, biotin), carrots, apples, cranberries, montmorillonite clay, minerals (zinc proteinate, iron proteinate, copper proteinate, manganese proteinate, sodium selenite, ethylenediamine dihydriodide), potassium chloride, taurine, choline chloride, dried kelp, salmon oil, blueberries, dried Bacillus coagulans fermentation product, rosemary extract

 |Dry Matter Basis||41%||23%||29%|

 The first ingredient in this dog food is chicken.
 Although it is a quality item, raw chicken contains up to 73% water.
 After cooking, most of that moisture is lost, reducing the meat content to just a fraction of its original weight.

 After processing, this item would probably account for a smaller part of the total content of the finished product.